ahbalbaid/Project_2024-15/Report.md

 ![image](https://github.com/user-attachments/assets/0c326091-5701-46e9-9a4b-041a05f76130)
 ![image](https://github.com/user-attachments/assets/2b6cd612-eec6-4f3d-8495-5dc6e66994c5)
 ![image](https://github.com/user-attachments/assets/052e76c9-ecc7-4e6c-acc1-a3e38bad384e)

-#### **Random Input Arrays**
-The random input arrays took the most amount of time compared to the different inputs.
-More time is needed on local sequential sort since not enough threads are available to utilize the parallel nature of bitonic sort.
-As the number of threads increase, each input size converges to a low runtime.
-Communication remains relatively constant and accounts for a small portion of the overall runtime.

-#### **1% Perturbed Arrays**
-The 1% perturbed arrays show similar trends compared to the other inputs.
-As the parallelization increases each input type and array size converges to similar runtimes.
-Increasing the number of threads past a 2^9 will not improve runtime significantly since parallelization overhead will become dominant.

 ### Radix Sort
 We couldn't run tests with 1024 processors because Grace had a proxy error.
 Plus, the queue was really long, so we were only able to test with random input arrays, reversed arrays, and mostly sorted ones.
 To keep things simple, we focused on the most important plots and based our observations on those.